coreruleset/documentation/content/deployment/install.md

 completing setup.
 The setup file is the only configuration file within the root 'coreruleset-{{< param crs_latest_release >}}' folder and is named `csr-setup.conf.example`.
-Going through this configuration file (`csr-setup.conf.example`) and reading what the different options are is HIGHLY recommended.
+Going through this configuration file and reading what the different options are is
+HIGHLY recommended.
 At minimum you should keep in mind the following.

 -   CRS does not configure ModSecurity features such as the rule engine,